For US Healthcare Professionals Only

 What are the stages of T1D?

-Autoimmune T1D has 3 distinct
+Autoimmune T1D has 3 distinct and detectable stages

 Stages are identified by the presence of multiple autoantibodies and abnormal or increasing glycemic levels.